Pope Shenouda III of Alexandria: Persecution of Christians in Egypt

 Persecution against Christians during Pope Shenouda III's reign was chiefly conducted by private individuals and organizations, especially radical Salafis, although the state continued to enforce long-standing discriminatory policies and engage in occasional Christian-baiting.
 Particularly in Upper Egypt, the rise in extremist Salafi groups such as the Gama'at Islamiya during the 1980s was accompanied by attacks on Copts and on Coptic churches.
 The police have been accused of siding with the attackers in some of these cases.

 Hundreds of Coptic Christian girls have been kidnapped and forcibly converted to Islam, as well as being victims of rape and forced marriage to Muslim men.

 On Sunday, 2 January 2000, 21 Coptic Christians in Kosheh village, 450 kilometres south of Cairo, were massacred by Salafists.
 Christian properties were also burned.
 Later, a criminal court in Sohag governorate released all 89 defendants charged in the Kosheh massacre without bail.
 Pope Shenouda III rejected the verdict openly, and told reporters, "We want to challenge this ruling.
 We don't accept it."
 As the court sentence could not be appealed, Pope Shenouda III said: "We will appeal this sentence before God."

-In April 2006, one person was killed and twelve injured in simultaneous knife attacks on three Coptic churches in Alexandria.

-In November 2008, several thousand Muslims attacked a Coptic church in a suburb of Cairo on the day of its inauguration, forcing 800 Coptic Christians to barricade themselves in.

-In April 2009, two Christian men were shot dead and another was injured by Muslim men after an Easter vigil in the south of Egypt.

-On 18 September 2009, a Muslim man named Osama Araban beheaded a Coptic Christian man in the village of Bagour and injured 2 others in 2 different villages.
-He was arrested the following day.